Just314/Graph_calculator/README.md

 graph_io.cpp - performs file processing and i/o for the system.
 Repo class, composed with the graph.

-alg.cpp (other one, not yet implemented) - contains interface definition for other algorithm classes.
+alg.h - contains interface definition for other algorithm classes.

-alg_fac.cpp (nyi - not yet implemented) - contains factory method for algrithm construction on binding level.
+alg_fac_meth.h - contains factory methods for algrithm construction on binding level.

+alg_fac_meth.cpp - main logic binding algorithm, selected in the Perform Calc operation to the real calculations;

+Alg_select.cpp - selector for algorithms on enum (WIP)